Rainbow boa: Captivity

-The most common type of rainbow boa found found in the pet trade is the Brazilian rainbow boa, E. c. cenchria.
+The most common type of rainbow boa found in the pet trade is the Brazilian rainbow boa, E. c. cenchria.
 During the 1980s and early 1990s, substantial numbers were exported from Suriname.
 Today, however, far fewer are exported, and most offered for sale are captive bred.
-With good care, a captive Brazilian rainbow boa can be expected to live for up to 30 years.
+With good care, a captive Brazilian rainbow boa can be expected to live for up to 30 years, but most live up to 20.

 Subspecies

 Etymology

 The subspecific names barbouri and gaigeae are in honor of American herpetologists Thomas Barbour and Helen Beulah Thompson Gaige, respectively.